-Freelance Red Flags: How to Deal with a Difficult Client
+Freelance Red Flags: How to Deal With a Difficult Client

-Freelance Red Flags: How to Deal with a Difficult Client
+Freelance Red Flags: How to Deal With a Difficult Client

 1. They Don’t Communicate Well

 Client communication is one of the most important areas for a freelancer to pay attention to, especially since freelance work is typically done remotely.
 The client’s expectations should be completely clear to you from the beginning so that you’re not caught off guard by any last-minute demands.
-It’s also a red flag if a client takes an excessive amount of time responding to simple clarifying questions, as it makes your job harder when you don’t know how to proceed.

 2. They Downplay Your Skills

 Another warning sign is when a client downplays your professional skills or implies that they could do the work themselves if they had the time.
 There may be several reasons why a client does this (such as to avoid paying a fair rate or as justification for criticism), but it’s always uncalled for and disrespectful.
-Be sure you value your knowledge and experience as an industry professional so that you can be confident you’re providing a valuable service.

 3. They Constantly Question Your Rates